Independent forex education Free professional tools Evidence-based broker reviews

 Ines C.

 Disagree slightly with one minor point, but overall this is solid educational content.
 The core methodology is sound.
+That detail makes the guide feel more practical.

 C